Walsh-Hadamard Neural Operators for Solving PDEs with Discontinuous Coefficients: Problem Formulation

 On a square domain $[0, L] \times [0, L]$ with grid size $64 \times 64$, the initial condition sets a central square (side length $L/2$) to $T_{\text{hot}}$ whilst the rest is at $T_{\text{cold}}$.
 The boundary conditions are Dirichlet with $T = T_{\text{cold}}$ on all boundaries.
 After sufficient iterations, the system reaches a quasi-steady distribution where temperature gradients are steep at conductivity discontinuities.
 The operator learning task is $\mathcal{G}: k \mapsto T$, mapping conductivity fields to quasi-steady temperature distributions.
 This problem tests the network's ability to capture sharp solution features induced by material interface discontinuities.

-Our third application considers the 2D viscous Burgers equation, a nonlinear PDE combining advection and diffusion that models shock formation in fluid dynamics.
+Our second application considers the 2D viscous Burgers equation, a nonlinear PDE combining advection and diffusion that models shock formation in fluid dynamics.
 The governing equation for the velocity field $\mathbf{u}(\mathbf{x}, t)$ is:

 where $\nu$ is the kinematic viscosity.
 This equation exhibits hyperbolic character (shock formation) balanced by parabolic diffusion, providing a challenging test for neural operators.
 We consider initial velocity fields $\mathbf{u}_0(\mathbf{x})$ with sharp discontinuities created by non-overlapping square blocks: